freeradical13/freeradical13.github.io/index.md

 <code>2H<sub>2</sub> + O<sub>2</sub> + E → 2H<sub>2</sub>O + E'</code>

+An [endothermic reaction][] occurs when the system absorbs heat energy from its surroundings (often represented as an additional heat, light, electricity, sound, etc. reagent).
+An [exothermic reaction][] occurs when the system releases energy (often represented as an additional heat, light, electricity, sound, etc. product).

-Reactions that don't require input energy are called [spontaneous][spontaneous reactions].
+Reactions that don't require input energy are called [spontaneous][spontaneous reactions] or [exergonic][].
+Reactions that require input energy are [endergonic][].

 A reagent which is attracted to electrons is called an [electrophile][] (i.e. a lewis acid).
 A [nucleophile][] is a reagent which donates electrons (i.e. a lewis base) to an [electrophile][].